 Pantone is punking us, right?
 Do they really expect us to start wearing and decorating with the brownish-red color Marsala in 2015?
 I thought 2014’s Radiant Orchid was an odd choice and was kind of relieved that it never really caught on.
 But at least the orchid was something that made sense with the pastel and gray trend.
 I haven’t seen this dusty burgundy color since, oh, the ’90s?

 The longer I looked at the photos they used to demonstrate the color, the more nostalgic I started to feel.
 It takes me back to the first house I owned and the furniture I filled it with.
 Gotta point out that my husband never wore a burgundy apron, though.
 Ha.

-Personally, my favorite thing in that photo is the blue dress.
 I’m wondering how the reddish brown is going to go with all the gray everyone has painted their houses with.
 In these photos they’ve paired it with warmer tan and beige tones.

 They wrote: “It’s warm and organic.
 Modern and vintage at the same time.
 And the best part about olive green?
 It acts like a neutral with almost any other colors.
 Really.
 Think of it like an Army surplus jacket for your room.”

 Now that olive green is back in style, will avocado fixtures be next?
 There’s a funny “Mitchell and Webb” parody of House Hunters types of shows in which a British couple makes the mistake of not hating the old avocado bathroom fixtures that you can watch here (cracks me up).

 Benjamin Moore declared a lighter shade the Color of the Year: Guildford Green.